Interview with UK VA, Becky Considine

 How do you manage your clients and their expectations?

 It’s essential you understand the work you’re being contracted to carry out and always ensure deadlines are met.
 Before submitting any work, read and re-read.
-There would be nothing worse than sending something back with half the document missing or full of typos.
+It’s essential you plan and allow time for tasks.

-I’ve always maintained a good working relationship with my clients offering mutual respect, consultant to client, business to business.
+I’ve always maintained a good working relationship with my clients, offering mutual respect in a consultant-to-client and business-to-business relationship.

 What technology, websites or apps are invaluable to your working life?